2026 05 06

 The fee helps support the city’s tourism infrastructure and is usually included in the accommodation price.

-If you have extra time, make sure to visit Trakai – a historic town just 30 km from Vilnius, famous for its island castle and traditional Karaim pastries called kibinai.
+If you have extra time, make sure to visit Trakai – a historic town just 30 km from Vilnius, famous for its island castle and traditional Karaim pastries known as kibinai.

 You can get there by: